Lost (Maroon 5 song): Critical reception

 The song received negative reviews, Rolling Stone listed it among the worst songs of 2021, saying that it's "repetitive and dull" and "beyond forgettable".
 In a negative review of Jordi, Kate Solomon of i described both "Lost" and another track from the album, "Echo", featuring American singer-songwriter Blackbear, as possibly "the same song", explaining that "it is perfectly crafted to please crowds, to slip into your consciousness without you really realising - and if you find yourself buying a new car after listening, then its work here is probably done.
 Writing for NME, El Hunt reported that Maroon 5 tried to emulate the "eeriness" of American singer and songwriter Billie Eilish.

 Live performances

-On June 10, 2021, the day before Maroon 5 released "Lost" and Jordi, they performed the song, as well as another single from the album, "Beautiful Mistakes", a collaboration with American rapper Megan Thee Stallion, on The Late Show with Stephen Colbert.
-Although, while recording the album, the full band was not together in the same area, they came together for the performance.
+On March 31, 2021, Maroon 5 debuted "Lost" in a virtual concert as part of the American Express Unstaged series.
+On June 10, the day before the band released "Lost" and Jordi, they performed the song on The Late Show with Stephen Colbert.